OGPC/ogpcweb/index.md

 ## Season 18
 {: .ogpc-blue}

-[Season 18](/seasons/2025) of OGPC is here!
+OGPC's season for the 2024-25 school year is here!

-This year's theme is available on the the [Season 18 page](/seasons/2025).
-The full competition manual and achievement guide will be released December 9th.
+Check out the [Season 18 page](/seasons/2025) for all the details.

-The main event will be May 10th at Western Oregon University.
+The main event will be occurring May 10th at Western Oregon University.

 ---